ksuhartono97/COMP-3211-poker-induction/srcForSubmission/README.md

   - `BenchmarkingRFE`: are our testing logs of for the best number of features from RFE
   - `BenchmarkOverunderSampling`: is our trials on the SMOTE and SMOTETomek

+## data-generator.py
+- You could find the explaination of the code as comment in data-generator.py
+- Note that data-generator.py is used to balence the given kaggle data.
+Since kaggle already have a lot of 0 hand data.
+So only hands from 1 to 9 can be added.
+- Insert the file name if your file is allocated in the same folder or insert the file path for the .csv file that you would like to have more data.
+- The program would print out the number of each sets of each set.
+- Input the number of poker card hands you want from 0 to 9.
+- Wait for completion
+- Output the file name that you would like to export.
+E.g. balence.csv

   **Do note that these were all designed to work with the Jupyter Notebook for a clearer presentation of results, therefore there aren't that many print labels describing what is printed**